ufwbogdan/Approximating-Pi-Multi-Threading/README.md

 Approximating Pi by means of numerical integration using Multi Threading (OpenMP) in C++.

-- Given that pi is the area of a circle with unit radius, we approximate pi by computing the area of a quarter circle using Riemann sums.
+- Given that pi is the area of a circle with unit radius, we approximate pi by computing the area of a quarter circle using Riemann sumsas described in the following method.

 - Let
 ```math